Skip to Content

 Suitable Food and Feeding Practices

-• Match prey size to your snake’s body width for easy digestion
+• Small, appropriately-sized prey matching your snake’s body width

 Importance of Enrichment and Stimulation